Luz (2018 film): Production and release

-The film is Singer's film school thesis project and an homage to 1980s European horror films.
-After debuting at the 2018 Berlin Film Festival, Yellow Veil Pictures was formed to buy the release ahead of the 2018 Fantasia Film Festival.
+The film is Singer's film school thesis project and a homage to 1980s European horror films.
+After debuting at the 2018 Berlin Film Festival, Yellow Veil Pictures was formed to purchase the release ahead of the 2018 Fantasia Film Festival.

 Critical reception

+Metacritic, which uses a weighted average, assigned the film a score of 63 out of 100, based on 12 critics, indicating "generally favorable" reviews.
 The site's critical consensus reads, "Luz takes a refreshingly unique approach to horror possession tropes, elevated by a chilly mood and minimalist scares."
 Katie Rife of The A.V.
 Club gave the film a B rating, praising its attention to sound and how it advanced the horror genre's retro sensibilities, summing up the work as "unapologetically weird and utterly fearless".
-Variety praised the film's experimental technique, commenting that the film's chronology can be debatable and its plot incoherent but this style compels, "our imaginations to see things other than what’s immediately before us".
+Variety praised the experimental technique, commenting that the film's chronology can be debatable and its plot incoherent, but this style compels "our imaginations to see things other than what’s immediately before us".